matthewwardrop/python-parampy/docs/index.rst

 ..
-Python Parameters documentation master file, created by sphinx-quickstart2 on Fri Feb 27 11:25:21 2015.
+ParamPy's documentation master file, created by sphinx-quickstart2 on Fri Feb 27 11:25:21 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.